Building A Community For All People

 Since most of the PyLadies don't have a traditional CS background, I decided to give a lightning talk on the basics of caching.
 Given November 22, 2016 at PyLadies Boston.

 An all-emoji presentation that covers the various lessons that I have learned working for startups.
 For each slide, I described the actual events that happened in a fairly humorous manner.
 Given November 18, 2015 at PyLadies Boston.
+In the video, my talk starts at 16:47.

 Python Modules: Random and BeautifulSoup